BurrowBird/4chan-Thread-Muncher/Readme.md

 <br>

 ## KNOWN ISSUES:
 ・ Various issues related to the Muncher window not being focused and then timing out.
+        - Likely stems from the browser aggressively trying to free resources.

 <br>